mongodb/docs/source/includes/changelog/atlas-2021.rst

   :ref:`performance-advisor`.
 - Adds alert options for Disk IOPS and Disk Latency on Atlas.
 - Disables the ability to deploy new MongoDB 3.6 clusters.
-- Adds the ability to proactively change a cluster's :ref:`TLS certificate root CA <config-tls-cert-root>` in order to test readiness ahead of the Let's Encrypt planned root CA change from IdenTrust to ISRG.
+- Adds the ability to proactively change a cluster's TLS certificate root CA in order to test readiness ahead of the Let's Encrypt planned root CA change from IdenTrust to ISRG.
 All |service| clusters' certificates will be migrated to the ISRG root CA between May and September of this year.

 .. _atlas_20210217: